Student Life Policies

 Purchasing a permit in another person's name; Registering a vehicle which is to be used by and for a person not authorized such registration; Display or use of a Wilkes University parking permit on a vehicle other than the vehicle registered;

 The fraudulent registration of a vehicle will be grounds for referral to the Student Affairs office for disciplinary action.
 Parking permits are not transferable from one vehicle to another.

-Individuals visiting campus during normal business hours (7:30 a.m. to 4:30 p.m.) are required to obtain a daily visitor parking permit.
+Individuals visiting campus during normal business hours (7:30 a.m. to 4:00 p.m.) are required to obtain a daily visitor parking permit.
 Permits are not required after normal business hours or weekends.
-Driver's license and vehicle registration must be presented at the time of request.
+Vehicle registration information must be presented at the time of request.